TTA Episode Discussion: "High Toon"

 3. Upon learning about the coyote threat, Plucky naturally tries to bail, but Buster convinces him to stay on the promise of "there's gold in them thar hills".
 Plausible to play on Plucky's greed to get him to stay, but then the promise of gold is never brought up again.
 This gag was employed in earlier episodes to better effect: in "Europe in 30 Minutes", Plucky repeatedly tries to abandon the gang's mission to save Chuck and Di, but each time changes his mind at the prospect of being knighted, and this is a recurring gag throughout the story, right up to the end.
 Likewise in in "Hare Raising Night", Plucky (along with Babs and Hamton) is coerced into stopping Dr. Splicer by being duped into thinking they're all going to the Academy Awards, and Plucky continues to believe this through most of the episode, even after it's become painfully obvious to everyone else that this was just a ruse.
 It just seems odd that Plucky, given his usual motivations, would just forget about striking it rich, even if it was just a lie.

 , the Star Twins' blog for crazy opinions on cartoons and geek culture.
-Comments have been re-enabled.
+New name.
+New address.
+Same geekiness.

 Excellent points.
 That's pretty sloppy writing.

 Originally Posted by Starbro

 The Coyote Kid is NOT Wile E. Coyote.
 He looks totally like him, but still a different character (which is why he sounds different).
 You save a lot of headscratching once you figure this out.
 I think the only problem with the story is that until the last act no slapstick happens to the coyotes, making the episode like an average tv show's episode instead of Warner Bros.
 Similar episodes (like "Sawdust and Toonsil") handled this matter much better.
 The numerous gags throughout the episode are still nice.